caseycui/FollowMe/writeup.md

 #### 2. Network analysis
 The network consists of mainly 3 parts: encoder, 1x1 convolution, and decoder.
 ##### Encoder layers
-The encoder part is composed of 3 encoder layers.
+The encoder part is composed of 4 encoder layers.
-The first layer has a filter size of 32, and stride of 2.
-The output shape of this layer is 64x64x32 (128/stride) The second layer has a filter size of 64, and stride of 2.
-The output shape of this layer is 32x32x64 The third layer has a filter size of 128, and stride of 2.
-The output shape of this layer is 16x16x128
+The first layer has a filter size of 16, and stride of 2.
+The output shape of this layer is 64x64x32 (128/stride) The second layer has a filter size of 32, and stride of 2.
+The output shape of this layer is 32x32x64 The third layer has a filter size of 64, and stride of 2.
+The output shape of this layer is 16x16x128 The fourth layer has a filter size of 128, and stride of 2.
+The output shape of this layer is 8x8x128

 The encoder layers work to abstract features from the images.
 With each layer, features from colors and shapes to complex colors and shapes will be learned by the network.
 ##### 1 x 1 convolution layer